Home (beta)

 We looked at soooo many breeds, but never could find just the right breed for us, until one day, we found this breed called the Coton De Tulear.

 Neither of us had ever heard of this breed, and the more we read about them, the more we knew that they were the exact breed of dog we were looking for!
 We began talking to breeders in California, and soon came home with our first little puppy, Ivy!
 She has been a joy to own, and is Bethia’s very special doggy friend!
-We have a beautiful black male, Teddy, who is making some gorgeous babies with Ivy – and will be adding 2 sweet new girls to our breeding program this year and next, once they are of age, and pass the health tests – Cloud Monet (Mo) and Primrose!
+We have a beautiful black male, Teddy, who is making some gorgeous babies with Ivy and our girl Mo – and we will be adding our beautiful girl, Primrose to the breeding program this fall, when she comes of age.

 Teddy is a very special boy, he has had training to be an emotional support dog to our dear friend – who has some disabilities.
-Teddy will be going to live with her and be her companion – coming back here to visit with Ivy, Mo and Primrose during breeding times 🙂
+Teddy has gone to visit her once a week since he was 10 weeks old, and he knows when that day comes each time!
+He LOVES getting a good brushing and jumping in the car to go see his Bari 🙂

 Our family lives on the Central Coast of California, out in the beautiful rural countryside.
 This land has been in our family for generations, and we have been blessed to be able to live here, raising our families together on this big family ranch.
 Grandparents, aunts, uncles, cousins, brothers and sisters all live out here!
-We have a small farm, where we are working to raise/grow most of our food, raising Dexter cattle, sheep, goats, rabbits, chickens, pigs and one duck, and have done homeschool all the way with our 4 daughters.
-We have one daughter in college, one in high school, and two in jr. high.
+My husband, Douglas and I have a small farm, where we are working to raise/grow most of our food, raising Dexter cattle, sheep, goats, rabbits, chickens, pigs and one duck, and have done homeschool all the way with our 4 daughters.
+We have one daughter in college, two in high school, and one in jr. high.
 We are working and learning to raise all of our critters in a holistic way, using the wonderful things that God created to keep them healthy and strong!

 Contact